 what you are looking for when you listen to this album.

-I" is very melancholic and imbues one with the sense of drowning in blood.
+"Decreptitude I" is very melancholic and imbues one with the sense of drowning in blood.
 Indeed, Varg sounds as if he is dying.
-As good

-as this is, I must wonder what it would sound like with his trademark screams.
-Either way, though most consider the album
+As good as this is, I must wonder what it would sound like with his trademark screams.
+Either way, though most consider the

-very much the successor to "Tomhet", from Hvis Lyset Tar Oss.
-It would seem that the masses lose interest by this
+piece, very much the successor to "Tomhet", from Hvis Lyset Tar Oss.
+It would seem that the masses lose interest

 in a sense, if you allow yourself to be taken away by the magic it creates.
 Along with "Tomhet", I played this song over and